 I wanted to find out the advantages of using a zero client device compared to using a laptop or desktop computer for my company.
 I wanted to see whether a zero client computer would be a good choice.

 What are the main advantages of a zero client?
 The main advantages of using zero clients are cost, speed, security and management.
-The following lists the most important advantages:
+Zero clients are fundamentally different to thin clients and don’t have a processor like a CPU or an operating system in the same way thin clients do.
+This allows zero clients to be optimized to run better than thin clients.

 In the following part of the article, I will take a detailed look at these advantages of using zero clients.